i4004/JiraTimers/README.md

 # JiraTimers

-JiraTimers is is a desktop tool for recording time spent on different Jira issues.
+JiraTimers is a desktop tool for recording time spent on different Jira issues.
 Just started.

 ## Issues